 If you are a coloured pencil artist that prefers to work on smooth paper, although there is a wide selection of papers out there, most of them are white, if you are a pastel artist, most papers come in an assortment of colours.
 A lot of artists actually prefer to use pastel paper for their coloured pencil portraits, but pastel papers have a tooth and if you are looking for a smooth tonal paper for your work, there's very little on offer.
 There are tonal papers out there for watercolour artists too but these also tend to have a tooth (the NOT & rough papers) Here are a few examples of some tonal papers I have used in my work over the years and how they may help particular subjects and compositions.

 Mid Grey Paper

-A favourite amongst many Artists, a black base offers an Artist the ability to create great effect in any subject.
-Black isolates a subject and even a simple sketch can achieve dramatic effect when applied as a grade of dark to light tones - highlights really can create a huge impact.
+A favourite amongst many artists, a black base offers an artist the ability to create great effect in any subject.
+Black isolates a subject and even a simple sketch can achieve dramatic effect particularly when there is a larger application of lighter tones - highlights really can create a huge impact.